Ranveer Singh: Commercial struggles (2020–present)

-Singh will next star in Karan Johar's romantic comedy Rocky Aur Rani Ki Prem Kahani opposite Alia Bhatt.
+In 2023, Singh starred in Karan Johar's romantic comedy Rocky Aur Rani Kii Prem Kahaani, opposite Alia Bhatt.
+Johar based the character of Rocky on gym rat influencers from West Delhi; in preparation, Singh spent time with one such influencer named Yuvraj Dua, learning his dialect and mannerisms.
+He also trained in Kathak for a sequence in which he had to dance to "Dola Re Dola".
+Mayank Shekhar believed that he "owns this role like nothing short of an inimitable rock-star", while Anupama Chopra wrote that he "combines the charm offensive with moments of vulnerability and tears with great aplomb".
+Earning over ₹350 crore worldwide, it emerged as one of the year's highest-grossing Hindi films.
+He received another Best Actor nomination at Filmfare.

+Singh once again played Simmba in Shetty's action sequel Singham Again (2024), alongside an ensemble cast.
+Despite disliking the film, NDTV's Saibal Chatterjee considered Singh to be its "brightest spark" and commended his comic timing.
+Singham Again had modest box-office returns on its high production budget.
+He will next lead Aditya Dhar's Dhurandhar, an action thriller film.

-Personal life and media image
+Personal life

 Singh began dating Deepika Padukone, his co-star in Goliyon Ki Raasleela Ram-Leela, in August 2012.
 In October 2018, the couple announced their impending marriage.
-The following month, they married in traditional Konkani Hindu and Sikh Anand Karaj (Singh's paternal grandfather is Sikh) ceremonies at Lake Como, Italy.
+The following month, they married in traditional Konkani Hindu and Sikh Anand Karaj (Singh's paternal grandfather was Sikh) ceremonies at Lake Como, Italy.
+On 8 September 2024, Padukone gave birth to their daughter Dua Padukone Singh.

+Media image and reception

 Singh has appeared in Forbes India's Celebrity 100 list since 2012, reaching his highest position (seventh) in 2019.
 That year, the magazine estimated his annual earnings to be ₹118 crore and ranked him as the fifth-highest-paid actor in the country.
 He was also featured by GQ in their listing of the 50 most influential young Indians of 2017 and 2019.
-In 2019, India Today featured him among the nation's 50 most powerful people.
+In 2019, India Today featured him among the nation's 50 most powerful people, and in 2023, he featured in a similar list by The Indian Express.